koihin/diceandgames/content/post/rtz-missions.md

 ### Victory Conditions
 Turn 4 onwards, at the end of each Turn, if one side controls 3 or more Objectives and has more VPs than the other, that side is the winner and game ends.
 Otherwise game ends at Turn 6 and highest VP wins the game, Defender breaks ties.

+***
 ## Mission 3 - Symbol of the People!
 {{< figure src="/images/mission-a3-mat.png" link="/images/mission-a3-mat.png">}}

 ### Description
-This mission and map is suitable for any location that has a symbolic monument at the centre of a plaza or avenue such as the Victory Plaza or October Revolution Avenue
+This mission and map is suitable for any location that has a symbolic monument at the centre of a plaza or avenue such as the Victory Plaza or October Revolution Avenue.

 However, it can used for almost any location, simply substitute the statue for any impassable terrain that blocks LoS as well.

-### Size of game
+### Size of Game
 This scenario is suitable for Battle to Big Battle size games (80 AP or larger) with 100-120 AP being common.
-Commanders will need to study the layout carefully to decide what units to bring and anticipate what their opponents will bring.
+Commanders will need to study the layout carefully to decide what units to bring and anticipate what opposition you will face.

 ### Deployment
 Attacker units enter board from the blue edge.
 Defender enter the board from the red edge.
-The orange zone is where Reserves can enter.
+The orange zone is where Reserves can enter, if they satisfy the conditions.
 Standard deployment rules apply (but can be modified as required by the story).

 ### Terrain
 The board has 5 buildings as their main features, the building closest to the Defender edge has a level 2 which provides Height Advantage up to Range 3.

 **Alternative**: If the Players agree, you can replace the building closest to the Defender Edge with a single Strongpoint placed within the same area where the building was.

-An alternative is to remove any of the 3 buildings closer to the Defender from the game.
+**Alternative**: Remove any of the 3 buildings closer to the Defender from the game.
 This might be necessary to allow the Defender to move his Huge Vehicle to the Objectives.

 There are 3 Objectives.
 The Objective closest to the Defender edge is a monument which is impassable terrain and blocks Line of Sight.